Auth1337/Discord-Bot-Hoster/README.md

 # Discord-Bot-Hoster
 Host Multiple Bots At One Time
+You Can Check Bot Guilds by guild command.

 # Configuration
-> Config Variables In main.py
+> Config Variables In main.py line 16
 add tokens in tokens.txt

 # Support